Image: Apple

 iOS 18.5 | May 12, 2025 | None |

 Apple Intelligence is Apple's entry into smartphone artificial intelligence.
-It's only available to iPhone 15 Pro models and the iPhone 16 series.
 Our Apple Intelligence guide can give you a full overview of this new AI system.

 How to update to iOS 26